The Appeal Process

 - Requests for appeal may be submitted electronically, here.
 Please refer to the Code of Student Conduct for a more detailed explanation of the appeals process.

-Suggestions for Your Appeal RequestThe following is a quick checklist of how to prepare an appeal letter, should you choose to file an appeal.
+Suggestions for Your Appeal RequestThe following suggestions will help you prepare an appeal letter, should you choose to file an appeal.
 The appeal letter should be approached like a position paper.

 - The first thing you should do when writing an appeal letter is to brainstorm a list of every reason why the appeal should be granted.
 You should then review the list of reasons and determine which reasons meet the criteria listed above.